What am I entitled to see?

 How long will it take for me to receive the information?

-Organisations have up to 40 calendar days under the Data Protection Act 1998 to respond to subject access requests.
-However, we aim to respond to requests within 21 days.
+Organisations have up to 30 days under General Data Protection Regulations to respond to subject access requests.

 What is a valid subject access request?